0x70b1a5/lugso/raw/070_verb-moods.md

 IMP is the "command mood" used when giving orders.

 ### IND indicative* -${IND}$
+#### "There is/are"

+Indicative is normally used to state existential clauses.

+${g: IND aeon birth-GEN aeon-CONJ.N sleep-GEN}$

+_[There is] A time to be born and a time to die._

-While usually unnecessary to mark indicative mood, there are cases where it is important to distinguish _which_ verb is indicative, and which verb isn't.
+While usually unnecessary to mark indicative mood (i.e. in almost all "basic" sentences), there are cases where it is important to distinguish _which_ verb is indicative, and which verb isn't.

 #### Redundant indicative

 ${g: allow-IND victim-ACC DET.PROX Cthulhu}$

-_Cthulhu accepts this victim._
+_[It is so that] Cthulhu accepts this victim._

 #### Necessary indicative